Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyMarkerTransactions.md

 ### Genesis Configuration

 The `genesis.json` file has been modified to support the `quorumPrecompilesV1Block` flag.
-This flag defines the fork block at which the precompiled contract used by privacy marker transactions is enabled.
+This flag defines the fork block at which the privacy precompile contract is enabled and made available.
 Once the fork block is reached the node can process and use privacy marker transactions.

 The value for this flag should be set to an appropriate future block number, by when the entire network is expected to have been upgraded to GoQuorum versions that support the privacy precompile.